 For any woman suffering from type 1 diabetes, it is very important to control her blood sugar levels from the day she plans to conceive until the baby is delivered.
 Also, she should work with an experienced gynaecologist/obstetrician along with the supervision of an endocrinologist who has worked with such patients previously.

 During pregnancy, a diabetic woman would face a lot of challenges because of strict sugar control.
-The following strategies will ensure a healthy pregnancy and healthy baby:
+The following strategies will ensure a healthy pregnancy and a healthy baby:

-During pregnancy, the probability of suffering from hypoglycemia increases a lot, hence be aware of its signs and symptoms and try to educate people around you so they are well-equipped to handle an emergency.
+During pregnancy, the probability of suffering from hypoglycemia increases a lot, hence be aware of its signs and symptoms and try to educate people around you, so they are well-equipped to handle an emergency.
 Always keep a fast-acting carbohydrate handy.
 Hypoglycemia limits the mother’s amount of glucose stores, which may affect the developing infant and hence, is at risk of developing various long-term conditions, such as cognitive deficits, developmental abnormalities, and hypertension.

 Learn not to give in to your sugar cravings easily because this will disrupt your sugar levels.
 Always try opting for healthier alternatives to suffice your sweet tooth.
-Keep tab of your calories so you know when you can indulge.
+Keep a tab of your calories so you know when you can indulge.